Bramstorp/Twitter_Bot/README.md

 # Twitter_Bot

+This bot can be used to find tweets and like/retweet them, follow back people that followed u, view follow count and see tweets overview

 --Twitter Bot--

-To make the converter work u need to download pip to also install the tweepy library and u have install python3 on the computer
+To make the Bot work u need to download pip to also install the tweepy library and u have install python3 on the computer

 https://www.tweepy.org/